lokendrarawat97/spree_amazon_affiliate/README.md

 ----

 * saving a product from amazon should properly handle variants
-* move import code from controller into a class, and add delayed job
 * import validation / wrap into a single transaction
 * ability to set amazon settings in admin
 * better test coverage / remove defunct code